 Modifications for this Salad

-- Seeds and Nuts: I love adding pine nuts, sesame seeds, pepitas, sliced almonds or walnuts.
+- Seeds & Nuts: Toss in pine nuts, sesame seeds, pepitas, almonds, or walnuts for crunch.

 How to Make Orzo Salad with Arugula